Primary Research Area

 Ph.D.
 Electrical Engineering University of Illinois 1982

 Dr. Krein is a registered professional engineer in Illinois and in Oregon.
 He was a senior Fulbright Scholar at the University of Surrey in the United Kingdom in 1997-98, and was recognized as a University Scholar in 1999, the highest research award at the University of Illinois.
 In 2003, he received the IEEE William E. Newell Award in Power Electronics.
 In 1999-2000 he served as President of the IEEE Power Electronics Society.
 In 2003-2004 he was a member of the IEEE Board of Directors.
+From 2003-2014 he was a member of the board of directors of SolarBridge Technologies, the leading innovator of integrated ac solar panels.
+He serves as a member of the Steering Committee for the Edison Awards.
 He is an Associate Editor for the IEEE Transactions on Power Electronics and for the IEEE Journal of Emerging and Selected Topics in Power Electronics.
 In 2005-2007, he was a Distinguished Lecturer for the IEEE Power Electronics Society.
 In 2015, he is Chair of the IEEE Transportation Electrification Community.

 Prof. Krein initiated a complete curriculum in modern power electronics, and has taught project courses such as hybrid and electric vehicles, design of efficient motors for appliances, and others.
-He designed and developed laboratory facilities and courses used in these subject areas.
+He designed and developed laboratory facilities and courses used in these subject areas and had heavy involvement in the design and implementation of energy features in the new ECE Building.
 Energy is one of the most important interdisciplinary topics, and power electronics is the modern actuation method for all advanced energy systems.

 Power electronics is the central enabling technology for advanced energy applications.
-It is a vital part of alternative and renewable energy conversion, hybrid and electric cars, portable devices, efficient motors and appliances, new lighting technologies, and many industrial processes.
+It is a vital part of alternative and renewable energy conversion, hybrid and electric transportation, portable devices, efficient motors and appliances, new lighting technologies, and an increasing range of industrial processes.
 Research at Illinois in this area seeks to identify the best methods, best materials, and best engineering practices for the conversion and control of electrical energy.
 The research also covers dominant application areas, including electric machinery and electromechanics.
-Approaches such as correlation-based controls, high-performance geometric control and operating methods, and simple ways for wide-range operation of power converters have been developed at Illinois.
+Approaches such as correlation-based controls, high-performance geometric control and operating methods, design approaches for extreme reliability, and simple ways for wide-range operation of power converters have been developed at Illinois.
 New approaches to the design of electric machines are being explored.
-Work on systems and system integration has included electric and hybrid vehicle modelling, analysis, operation, and hardware testing.
-Illinois also maintains leadership in certain areas of electrostatic processes, notable in the interaction between fluids and electric forces and in electric-field-based electromechanical devices.
-The latter technologies are the basis of many microelectromechanical devices.
+Work on systems and system integration has included plug-and-play solar power systems, electric and hybrid vehicle modelling, development of wide bandgap power semiconductors, and new ways for power processes to support computation processes.
+Emerging work in low-energy buildings is another important application area.

 Post-Doctoral Research Opportunities